blockchainsllc/in3-legacy/src/types/README.md

 *  **httpNodes** `boolean` - if true the in3 client will include http nodes
 *  **binaryNodes** `boolean` - if true the in3 client will only include nodes that support binary encording
 *  **torNodes** `boolean` - if true the in3 client will filter out non tor nodes
+*  **depositTimeout** `number` - timeout after which the owner is allowed to receive its stored deposit.
+This information is also important for the client
 *  **servers** `object` - the nodelist per chain
     each key in this object will structure its value like:
     *  **verifier** `string` - name of the module responsible for handling the verification